 Christmas celebrations are the greatest.
 But having a snowy white Christmas is even greater.
 Nothing beats the view of seeing the outdoors covered in a beautiful mantle of the purest white snow.
 Watching the flurry snow fall from the sky, like a gift from the universe!
-And if you live in a place where you don’t get snow during the holidays, or even no snow at all – then you might be dreaming of a white Christmas!
+And if you live in a place where you don’t get snow during the holidays, or even no snow at all – then you might be dreaming of a white Christmas vacation!
 If you’re thinking of travelling to witness one of the greatest phenomenon the earth, then I’ve compiled a list of the best places to spend your Yuletides.

 The Yuletide season in Zermatt is whimsical.
-Some people don’t like the chaos the Christmas festivities bring and prefer a quiet and intimate celebration.
+Some people don’t like the chaos the Christmas festivities bring and prefer a quiet and intimate Christmas vacation.
 Some people just want to bask in the beauty of a snowy white Christmas.
 Zermatt in Switzerland is the perfect spot to spend Christmas with just your immediate family.
 You can enjoy various snow and ice activities in a winter white landscape.
 Being in Zermatt during the holidays is like being in a fairytale snow-covered elf village!

 Here, you’ll be able to enjoy skiing at 10,000 feet in the Alps.
 You thought skiing in Switzerland is great?
 Wait until you’ve tried skiing at Christmas!
 It’s the best!
 Whether you ski or not, you’ll ride the electric trains that bring people up the mountains.
 You’ll pass by snow-covered evergreen trees and over stone bridges to reach a mountain landscape with unparalleled views of the Swiss and Italian Alps.
 It’s very cold here, and if you’re going to be outdoors for the sports or activities, your face is exposed.
 Score yourself a multifunctional fabric for your face to keep you warm and comfortable.